prgit21/J2EE/README.md

 wrong entries, on clicking of the “compute” button.
 Also find the cgpa based on the obtained sgpa.
 On clicking of the “done” button, place the student details in a collection.
 A click on the “display” button should display the collection in a textarea.

+4. Write a java program using swings to validate user login information using dialog boxes.
+Once validated, allow the user to enter the customer id, if the person is a new customer, else check whether the customer exists in a collection and obtain the customer id.
+The customer id can be obtained given a mobile number.
+Allow the user to enter the item purchased by giving the item id and quantity purchased.
+On clicking of a button, the item name and the total cost should appear in the corresponding GUI components.
+Using option dialog box, indicate the types of discount available for the customer.
+On clicking on the print button, print the details in information dialog box.